fathss/math-formulas-c/Fibonacci/README.md

   </li>
 </ol>
 <br>
-And so the final answer is 3.
+And so the final number is 3.
 <br><br>

 You noticed that in ```recursive_fibonacci.c``` file, there is a for loop inside the main function